 It’s really important to know how you’re planning on using a stationary bike for kids and why.

-Buying a bike for the purpose of having a very child lose weight could be a really danger proposition.
+Buying a bike for the purpose of having a very child lose weight could be a really dangerous proposition.

 That said, there are lots of valid reasons for buying one of these products, like if you live somewhere really cool and your kids are stuck inside all winter, or if your child needs to gently rehab a knee injury.